 Nightly builds from the comm-central trunk

 The trunk is the central source code that is used for continuous and ongoing development.
-Trunk builds contain the very latest bleeding-edge changes and updates.
-The trunk currently refers to Thunderbird built with Gecko 2.0.
-Patches landing here will go into Thunderbird 3.3*.
+Trunk builds contain the very latest bleeding-edge changes and updates, as well as 64-bit builds for Windows.

 Frequently asked questions